Journaly/journaly/packages/j-db-client/README.md

 # J-DB-Client

 An internal database client that can be imported into any of the other Journaly services in order to perform database operations.
-It is published on NPM as a private package in the Journaly NPM organization and thus any changes need to be versioned and published (see steps below).
+It is published on NPM by the Journaly NPM organization and thus any changes need to be versioned and published (see steps below – access to the Journaly NPM account is required).

 - This package is built with [Prisma](https://github.com/prisma/prisma), which generates type-safe database queries are mutations based on our data model (or schema) which lives in `prisma/schema.prisma`.
 - When this package is installed within one of our services, a `PrismaClient` that contains all of these database operations is generated and can then be imported and used as needed.